CNuge/email-report/README.md

 # Customize a scheduled email report
 ### A python template to help you get a custom email report up and running.

 The repository is set up in a modular fashion so you can easily substitute in your own email address and report contents.
-I have personally found this to be a fun use for custom web scrapers that grab information off the internet and add it to my report.
+I have personally found this to be a fun use for custom web scrapers that grab information off the internet and add it to an email report I have sent to myself every morning.

 ## What is in the repository?
 `email_me.py` - This is the executable file that will initiate the message composition and send the email.